6. Google Shopping Campaign Structure

-Later in the optimisation chapter, you will add more specific states and cities to the campaign.
-Doing this gives you the power to easily see the performance of, and modify bids for, each location you include.
-I have a free bonus for you when we dig into this optimisation phase so you don’t waste time adding each country, state, or city one-by-one.
+Later in the optimization chapter, you will add states and cities to the campaign.
+Doing this gives you the clarity to see the performance of, and modify bids for, each location.
+I have a free bonus template for you when we dig into this optimization phase so you don’t waste time adding each country, state, or city one-by-one.

 Strategy and Structure

 When you create your first shopping campaign, you have one ad group that holds all products.
-Unless you have one product, we want to avoid such clustering.
+Unless you have one product, we want to avoid the cluster.